KC-7/python-quiz/README.md

 ## Testing:

+### Test Cases 🕵

+- [X] Page loads correctly 🌐 and displays Engine Start button ⏯ and Quiz Container.
+- [x] Find out more collapsible window ⏬ works as intended:
+  - [x] Changes colour when hovering.
+  - [x] Changes text when displaying content.
+  - [x] QR Code is displayed within the collapsible window when over the specified screen width and is removed on devices with a smaller screen width.

 ### Solved Bugs: 🕵 🕷

 I made some of the following changes during development to improve how the app functions: